-Chapter 2 describes the proposed project; Chapter 3 presents the legislation that applies to the project and the guidelines taken into account; Chapter 4 motivates the need and desirability of the project, Chapter 5 describes the alternatives considered, Chapter 6 describes the Public Participation Process that has taken place during the Scoping Phase of the project, Chapter 7 describes the receiving environment, Chapter 8 presents key issues to be investigated in the EIA phase.
+Chapter 2 describes the legislation that applies to the project and the guidelines taken into account; Chapter 3 describes the proposed project; Chapter 4 motivates the need and desirability of the project, Chapter 5 describes the alternatives considered, Chapter 6 describes the Public Participation Process that has taken place during the Scoping Phase of the project, Chapter 7 describes the receiving environment, Chapter 8 presents key issues to be investigated in the EIA phase.
 Chapter 7 presents the plan of study for the EIA phase and Chapter 8 provides the conclusions and recommendations.